randalln/fitbit-heart-rate-service/README.md

 on which to run it (since the device with the Fitbit app on it will be running the HR Service app and playing the role of the heart rate monitor)

+**Note**: Work is under way to publish the Android app on Google Play

 ## To Use

 1. Start the HR Service app on the Fitbit watch.